shishangfeige666/PestHash/README.md

-# PestHash: Multi-Scale Hashing for Agricultural Pest Retrieval
+# The Code of "Enhanced Agricultural Pest Retrieval via Multi-Scale Hashing with Channel Attention and Regularization"

 [](https://doi.org/10.5281/zenodo.17396419)